darman84/EAM-Ticketing/README.md

 The application utilizes a custom Lightning Web Component (LWC) for rapid data entry, declarative Flow automation for departmental routing, and asynchronous Apex for robust external REST API integration.

 ## Key Features
   * **Public Intake Portal:** A mobile-responsive LWC form accessible to unauthenticated guest users.
+The LWC sends a JSON payload to an Apex facade (system context) for record creation and file attachment; it does not use lightning-record-edit-form or lightning-file-upload.
   * **Automated Triage:** Record-Triggered Flows automatically route new issues to the correct maintenance queue (Signage, Water/Sewer, Pavement) based on the asset type.
   * **Asynchronous Integration:** A Queueable Apex process constructs a JSON payload and performs an HTTP POST callout to an external EAM endpoint without impacting the user's UI transaction.
   * **Bulkified Architecture:** The Apex integration is designed to handle up to 100 simultaneous record insertions without violating Salesforce callout governor limits.